 More Board Talk

 The interview with Koen Overtoom is part 12 of the Board Talk series.
-In this we talk with Board members about the biggest challenges for the Amsterdam metropolitan region.
-The agile and future-proof education and labor market, responsible and sustainable digitization and the tension on the energy grid.
+In this series we talk with Board members about the biggest challenges for the Amsterdam metropolis.
+A region which offers healthy, sustainable living, responsible digitalisation and meaningful work for everyone.
 These are also the most important themes for the Amsterdam Economic Board.
 Read more interviews in the Board Talk series.